-Stop engine and remove key from ignition before leaving operator's seat for any reason.
+Stop engine, and remove key from ignition before leaving Operator's seat for any reason.
 A child or even a pet could engage an idling machine.

-- Place GSL in N-DETENT, shutdown engine and remove key - b.
+- a.
+Place Ground Speed Lever (GSL) in N-DETENT, shut down engine, and remove key - b.
 Check for evidence of interference of moving parts with hoses, tubes, other linkages.